Skip to main content

 • Duration: 24 months

-An in-depth, practice-oriented program designed to equip students with advanced therapeutic skills and a strong ethical framework for professional counselling roles.
+Develop advanced therapeutic skills and a solid ethical framework for professional counseling roles.

 Course overview

 Counselling is a cross-disciplinary pathway into a career in helping people in distress.
 In counselling, clients learn about themselves and how they can make changes to improve their lives.
-This process requires you to build a dedicated helping relationship, for which you need high skill levels, sensitivity, self-knowledge and ethical conduct.
-In contrast to some of the longer-established assisting professions, counselling, as taught in this program, places greater emphasis on creating a therapeutic environment for the client than on specific techniques or applying particular theoretical models.
-This program offers an invaluable field placement, allowing you to work directly with clients whilst undergoing clinical supervision and incorporating learning on campus.
+This process requires you to build a dedicated helping relationship, which requires high levels of skill, sensitivity, self-knowledge and ethical conduct.
+In contrast to some of the longer-established assisting professions, counselling, as taught in this program, places greater emphasis on creating a therapeutic environment for the client than on specific techniques or the application of particular theoretical models.
+This program offers an invaluable field placement, allowing you to work directly with clients whilst undergoing clinical supervision and integrating on-campus learning.
 In addition, you will learn how to critically examine theories and approaches in light of their contribution to a contemporary relational understanding and practice of counselling.

 CSP Subsidised Fees Available